history of the Police Department in Tiffin dates back to 1821 where the

 In the early 1950's

 Chief Fraley started the Tiffin Police Department's own police school.
-New
+All

-Patrolmen received sixteen weeks of intensive training.
+Patrolmen were required to complete sixteen weeks of intensive training.
 This was a major

 accomplishment and Tiffin was the first department of it's size in the